-Summer is coming, which means frozen drinks by the pool, picnics, barbeques, and lots of ice cream & popsicles.
+Summer is coming, which means frozen drinks by the pool, picnics, barbecues, and lots of ice cream & popsicles.
 If you’re not careful, all that indulging can lead to increased risk of damage to your teeth.
 We know you’d rather be having fun in the sun rather than sitting in the dentist chair, so here are some tips to keep your teeth looking and feeling their best this summer.

 Show restraint with sugary treats: With warmer temperatures comes a rise in consumption of frozen goodies.
 It’s perfectly fine to treat yourself, but try to be mindful of the sugar content.
 Many brands of ice cream and frozen yogurt offer low-sugar or sugar-free varieties that taste just as good as the originals!
 Do your best to go for these enamel-friendly options when you can, and to stay away from flavors with extra sneaky, sticky sugars like caramel, marshmallow, and fudge.
 Also, try to enjoy these after your meal and gently rinse your mouth with water after finishing.